 Give yourself a bit longer and take some time for spontaneity.
 5 days will give you enough if you are shorter on time, but you may have to decide which places are most important to you to explore.

-Use an eSIM for Your Phone
+Using an eSIM for Your Phone in Vietnam

 An e-SIM is the best way to keep connected whilst you’re in Vietnam.
 There are plenty of places selling physical SIM cards, but we use eSIM’s every time we travel now as it means you’re less likely to lose your original SIM card.